AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 pass insert github
 ```

-Where github is any password you want to add. pass is using normal files to save your passwords so you can nest them in folders.
+Where "github" is any password you want to add. `pass` is using normal files to save your passwords so you can nest them in folders.

 ```bash
 pass insert websites/github